Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 So how does it work?
-Iíve probably over engineered this class for what Iím using it for right now, but it will come in handy in the future so Iíll leave it as is.
-Before I get into how it works, letís think about what it needs to do.
+I‚Äôve probably over engineered this class for what I‚Äôm using it for right now, but it will come in handy in the future so I‚Äôll leave it as is.
+Before I get into how it works, let‚Äôs think about what it needs to do.

 Given some selector expression, I really need to figure out which parts of the expression should correspond to column declarations of a SQL select statement.
-These could be as simple as identifying the column references (ColumnExpressionís) left over in the tree after binding.
-Of course, that would mean the expression ëa + bí would turn into two column declarations, one for ëaí and one for ëbí, leaving the ë+í operation residing in the newly rebuilt projector expression.
-That would certainly work, but wouldnít it make sense to be able to put the entire ëa + bí expression into the column?
+These could be as simple as identifying the column references (ColumnExpression‚Äôs) left over in the tree after binding.
+Of course, that would mean the expression ‚Äòa + b‚Äô would turn into two column declarations, one for ‚Äòa‚Äô and one for ‚Äòb‚Äô, leaving the ‚Äò+‚Äô operation residing in the newly rebuilt projector expression.
+That would certainly work, but wouldn‚Äôt it make sense to be able to put the entire ‚Äòa + b‚Äô expression into the column?
 That way it would be computed by SQL server instead of during construction of the results.
 If a Where operation, appearing after the Select operation, were to reference this expression it would have to evaluate it on the server anyway.
-Ignoring for the moment that I have not even allowed for ë+í operations to be translated, you can start to see that the problem of figuring out what should be in a column and what should be in the projection is a problem akin to the problem of figuring out how to pre-evaluate isolated sub-trees.
+Ignoring for the moment that I have not even allowed for ‚Äò+‚Äô operations to be translated, you can start to see that the problem of figuring out what should be in a column and what should be in the projection is a problem akin to the problem of figuring out how to pre-evaluate isolated sub-trees.

-The Evaluator class did this work using a two pass system of first nominating nodes that could be evaluated locally and then a second pass to pick the first nominated nodes from the top down, thus achieving evaluation of ëmaximalí sub-trees.
+The Evaluator class did this work using a two pass system of first nominating nodes that could be evaluated locally and then a second pass to pick the first nominated nodes from the top down, thus achieving evaluation of ‚Äòmaximal‚Äô sub-trees.
 Figuring out what could or should be in a column declaration is just same kind of problem, only with a possibly different rule about what should be included or not.
 I want to pluck off the maximal sub-trees of nodes that can legally be placed in columns.
 Instead of evaluating these trees I just want to make them part of a SelectExpression and rewrite the remaining selector tree into a projector that references the new columns.